 - AQL -Activity / Automation qualified lead (Target, Segment, Prospects)

-These leads are identified based on specific activities taken by a prospect such as trade show or requesting a catalog.
+These leads are identified based on specific activities taken by a prospect such as trade show attendance or requesting a catalog.
 This is a prospect that has shown interest in your product or solution by responding to key marketing messaging, programs and achieving a predetermined lead score via tracking.

 - MQL -Marketing qualified lead